Fairtrade is working with flower farmers and workers to strengthen their businesses and communities.

-The cut flower trade is now a major industry in both developing and developed countries, with global trade estimated to be worth more than $100 billion a year.
+The global cut flower trade is estimated to be worth more than £88 million a year.

 How Fairtrade is making things better